planetfederal/qgis-milstd2525-plugin/docs/source/installation.rst

 Installation
 ============

-The easiest way to install |current_plugin| is to use the **Boundless Connect plugin**, a QGIS plugin that will provide you access to Boundless's plugins and other content.
+The easiest way to install the |current_plugin| is to use the **Boundless Connect plugin**, a QGIS plugin that will provide you access to Boundless's plugins and other content.

 .. note::